andykswong/_INVADERS/README.md

 Decentralized features are completely optionally and not required to play the game.

 IPFS:
-- The game itself is on IPFS, CID: [QmdgjumYTZdm4Qa3DjD487U2fCx2p5qyVVq7iFkaHA1w3T](https://cloudflare-ipfs.com/ipfs/QmdgjumYTZdm4Qa3DjD487U2fCx2p5qyVVq7iFkaHA1w3T)
+- The game itself is on IPFS
 - Click the camera icon (📷) at the bottom-left corner of the screen to take an in-game screenshot that is uploaded to IPFS / [nft.storage](https://nft.storage/)!
 A convenient way to make NFTs out of your gameplay screenshots!

 Decentralized P2P CO-OP:
-- CO-OP mode is still playable without the signaling server (e.g. when server is down or you are playing on IPFS)
+- Using the 'SERVERLESS' option, CO-OP mode is still playable without the signaling server (e.g. when server is down or you are playing on IPFS)
 - To connect, 2 players need to manually exchange the OFFER and ANSWER codes (via IM, emails or any channel):
   1. Player 1 clicks HOST to get the OFFER code
   1. Player 1 sends OFFER code to Player 2